 3. Take some kind of Marketing or Service action to slow or reverse the dis-Engagement with dis-Engaging folks

 That’s not very hard, is it?
-No. If you’re looking for some kind of model to follow for planning and managing LifeCycle communications, take a look at Satama’s REAN.
+No. If you’re looking for an execution tool for planning and managing LifeCycle communications, take a look at Listrak’s LifeCycle webinar.

 However, even when you get the LifeCycle and learn to react to it, the system is not optimized yet.
 The Relationship Marketing Strategy is not optimized until you start predicting dis-Engagement, and taking action to try and re-Engage the customer before they completely dis-Engage.
 Because once your company becomes completely irrelevant, it’s very hard to change that for the visitor / customer – much harder than if you act before or when the dis-Engagement is occurring.
 You can’t have an “annual re-Engagement campaign” and fix this – you have to fix it as it is happening, meaning you throw out all calendar-based communication and communicate based on where individuals or segments are in the LifeCycle.